|

 Dutch comedian Hans Teeuwen has weighed in to the free speech battle with the repressive Turkish president Recep Tayyip Erdogan.
 Teeuwen has produced a YouTube video having fun with the claim that Erdogan used to be a boywhore in an

-that he is insulting a befriended head of state, the comic replies: This is a whore customer standing up for his rights.
-Both Germany and The Netherlands have laws against insulting foreign heads of state which means Teeuwen could
+is insulting a befriended head of state, the comic replies: This is a whore customer standing up for his rights.
+Both Germany and The Netherlands have laws against insulting foreign heads of state which means Teeuwen could also find

 |